-And regulations like the EU General Data Protection Regulation (GDPR) are upping the stakes.
+EU General Data Protection Regulation (GDPR) have upped the stakes.
 GDPR assesses hefty fines – up to 4 percent of global revenues – for failing to adequately protect consumer information, especially medical and financial data.

 "I can see the difference from before GDPR and after GDPR," said Angel Serrano, senior manager of advanced risk and compliance analytics at PwC UK in London.
 "Even if I have a tiny office somewhere, I need to check for confidential data."
 And automating this scrutiny is the only way to effectively manage it, he says.

 Also called "data leak prevention" and "data loss protection," DLP is designed to prevent unauthorized users from sending sensitive or unauthorized data outside the corporate network.

 While years ago there was talk of companies plugging workstation USB ports with glue to prevent insiders from taking company data, modern DLP products are much more sophisticated as they tackle the more complex and evolving challenge of keeping information safe and secure.